-The mission of AUK's Department of Computing is to provide its students with a quality education based on computing fundamentals, entrepreneurship, and the Liberal Arts.
-The Department will prepare its graduates for successful careers in industry, government, and graduate studies, as well as lay the foundation for lifelong learning.
+The College strives to provide its computing students with a quality education based on computing fundamentals, entrepreneurship, and the Liberal Arts.
+The computing programs prepare its graduates for successful careers in industry, government, and graduate studies, as well as lay the foundation for lifelong learning.